GrowthPath/zoho_analytics_connector/README.md

 Changes
 -------------
+1.2.3 LICENSE file updated to include text relating to the licence

 1.2.2 Workaround for error code detection when json decoding fails.
-Fixed a bug around exception handling 1.2.1 Emoticons are unicode but Analytics raises an error on import.
+Fixed a bug around exception handling

+1.2.1 Emoticons are unicode but Analytics raises an error on import.
 I am now using the emoji library in enhanced_report_client.data_upload to look for emojis and replace them. so 'Ok to leave at front door 🙂' becomes 'Ok to leave at front door :slightly_smiling_face:'